fleetdm/fleet/handbook/growth.md

 ### Scheduling:

-Once a post has been drafted, it needs to be delivered to our three main platforms.
+Once a post is drafted, deliver it to our three main platforms.

 - [Twitter](https://twitter.com/fleetctl)
 - [LinkedIn](https://www.linkedin.com/company/fleetdm/)